MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

     // Create communication channels

-    // - Close these after CreateProcess of child application with PseudoConsole object.
+    // - Close these after CreateProcess of child application with pseudoconsole object.
     HANDLE inputReadSide, outputWriteSide;

     // - Hold onto these and use them for communication with the child through the pseudoconsole.